albertprk/Workout-App/README.md

 # Basic Functionality Requirements

+Swolr is intended for users to be able to discover gyms and trainers, and for trainers and gyms to advertise their services.
+Our end product should allow users to search and filter gyms and trainers, create profiles, rate trainers and gyms, and set up workout sessions with trainers.

 ### Split up requirements into minimum, standard, and stretch requirements

 #### Minimum requirements (3-5 will definitely complete):